Grace King High School

-Grace King High School is a public high school located in Metairie, unincorporated Jefferson Parish, Louisiana, United States.
-It is a part of the Jefferson Parish Public Schools and serves portions of Metairie and Kenner.
+Grace King High School was a public high school located in Metairie, unincorporated Jefferson Parish, Louisiana, United States.
+It was a part of the Jefferson Parish Public Schools and served portions of Metairie and Kenner.

+History

 Grace King was built in the late 1960s as a high school, opening its doors in 1968 as an all-girls public school serving Jefferson Parish; remaining such until the 1980s, when it became co-ed.

-The school, which now serves Grades 9–12, is a part of the Jefferson Parish Public Schools system.
-The school serves unincorporated portions of Jefferson Parish and a portion of the city of Kenner.
+The school, which served Grades 9–12, was a part of the Jefferson Parish Public Schools system.
+The school served unincorporated portions of Jefferson Parish and a portion of the city of Kenner.
 The school was named for Grace King (d.
 1932), a New Orleans writer and scholar of Louisiana history.
-The school's mascot is Lucky, the (Fighting Irish) Leprechaun, and the school colors are hunter green, white, and gold.
+The school's mascot was Lucky, the (Fighting Irish) Leprechaun, and the school colors were hunter green, white, and gold.